biobakery/anpan/README.md

 ## Installation

-You can install anpan from github with:
+Once you have the dependencies, you can install anpan from github with:

 ``` r
 devtools::install("biobakery/anpan")